yusefmosiah/choir-collective/docs/Meta_Chorus.md

 ## Implementation Challenges

 Moving from bureaucratic to chorus motion requires:

 - New metrics for coherence
 - Tools for pattern recognition
 - Frameworks for reflection
 - Space for emergence

 The challenge isn't technical but conceptual:

 - Allowing multiple truths
 - Enabling natural patterns
 - Supporting evolution
 - Maintaining coherence

 Through this lens, organizations become quantum systems capable of:

 - Natural emergence
 - Deep reflection
 - Coherent evolution
 - Pattern recognition

-The Chorus Loop isn't just a process - it's a fundamental rethinking of how organizations can operate in harmony with natural patterns of emergence and evolution.
+The Chorus Cycle isn't just a process - it's a fundamental rethinking of how organizations can operate in harmony with natural patterns of emergence and evolution.